ARSAR-Net: Adaptively Regularized SAR Imaging Network with Efficient Unfolding: Efficient ADMM for SAR imaging

-To resolve the incompatibility between conventional ADMM and 2D SAR imaging, we adopt the ADMM algorithm without matrix inversion.
-Based on this, we develop an enhanced 2D SAR imaging model.
-The solution methods for Subproblem $\boldsymbol{X}$ in Eq.~\ref{eq:2d x} and Subproblem $\boldsymbol{Z}$ in Eq.~\ref{eq:2d z} are derived as follows.
+This is proposed to resolve the incompatibility between conventional ADMM and 2D SAR imaging.
+The solution methods for Subproblem $\boldsymbol{X}$ in Eq.~\ref{eq:2d x} and Subproblem $\boldsymbol{Z}$ in Eq.~\ref{eq:2d z} are derived in what follows.